-Representatives of the Open Dialog Foundation have filed a claim calling for criminal proceedings to be initiated against former General Prosecutor Vitaliy Yarema.
+Representatives of the Open Dialogue Foundation have filed a claim calling for criminal proceedings to be initiated against former General Prosecutor Vitaliy Yarema.
 This is the second application to be submitted to Viktor Shokin calling for the institution of criminal proceedings against the former General Prosecutor of Ukraine, V.G.
 Yarema who is suspected of committing an offence under Article 367, Section 2 of the Criminal Code of Ukraine (‘neglect of duty’).
 Representatives of the Foundation previously registered applications regarding Vitaliy Yarema’s negligence during his tenure as General Prosecutor on 19 February, 2015.

 Human rights activists have described incidents, during the era of Vitaly Yarema, in which the GPU failed to properly conduct pre-trial investigations in relation to members of the Yanukovych regime.
 Some amongst them are able to avoid EU sanctions as they were not declared suspects.
 Human rights activists stressed the inadequate quality of international prosecution of Yanukovych’s associates and the failure to seize their property, and also highlighted the audacious disregard for the requirements of the Law ‘On lustration’ of Ukraine.